 The Specsavers Group of companies makes a significant contribution to the UK exchequer each year and is a responsible business, taxpayer and contributor to the healthcare industry, paying every pound in tax owed in the UK and all other territories where we operate in accordance with applicable tax legislation.

-In 2016/17 Specsavers and its partners in the UK generated approximately £260m of tax for the UK Exchequer.
+In 2016/17 Specsavers and its partners in the UK generated approximately £279m of tax for the UK Exchequer.
+This includes corporation tax paid by Specsavers companies and income taxes on distributions to its partners totalling over £48m.

 Approach to risk management and governance to UK tax